sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

       osc.start()
 {{</ highlight >}}

-We set the wave we just created on the oscillator using the `setPeriodicWave` function, then connect it to the audio context.
-Here, the `audioCtx.destination` refers to the computer's sound output.
-Finally, we can start the oscillator.
+I set the wave I just created on the oscillator using the `setPeriodicWave` function, then connected it to the audio context.
+Here, `audioCtx.destination` refers to the computer's sound output. `osc.start()` starts the oscillator tone.

-If you want a simple [sine or square wave(https://www.perfectcircuit.com/signal/difference-between-waveforms), for example, you don’t need to bother creating a separate waveform - you can actually set the “type” property of the oscillator to the wave type you want.
+If you want a simple waveform like a [sine or square wave](https://www.perfectcircuit.com/signal/difference-between-waveforms) you don’t need to bother creating a separate waveform - you can just set the `type` property of the oscillator to the wave type you want.

-At this point, our app will be playing a fixed tone.
+At this point, the app will be playing a fixed tone.
 It defaults to a frequency of 440Hz, which is an A.

 ### Calculating different frequencies
 The A that the oscillator defaults to is A4.
 The number refers to the octave the note is in, so the 4th octave on the piano.

-This A is particularly relevant, as it's standardised as [ISO 16](https://www.iso.org/standard/3601.html) - a fixed tuning frequency.
-We can use it as a constant to work out the frequency of other notes based on their position relative to A4.
+This A is particularly significant, as it's standardised as [ISO 16](https://www.iso.org/standard/3601.html) - a fixed tuning frequency.
+We use it as a constant to work out the frequency of other notes based on their position relative to A4 on the piano.

-There is a function which calculates the frequency of a note:
+This function calculates the frequency of a note:

 > 𝑓 = 440Hz × 2<sup>𝑛/12</sup>

 Where *n* is the number of semitones between our note and A4.

-So the note C5, which is the next C above A4, is 3 semitones from A4. 𝑛 in this case is 3.
+For example, the note C5 - the next C above A4 - is 3 semitones from A4. 𝑛 in this case is 3.

 I hardcoded the semitone distances in a single octave from A: